-Research Activities

-- Support with personal research and reflection - Unifrog training and support - On campus University Fairs - Opportunities to meet current university students, including Beau Soleil alumni - Guest speakers and interviews with industry leaders - Visits to universities

-Preparation for Assessments

-- UCAT, University Clinical Aptitude Test, BMAT, the Bio-Medical Admissions Test, LNAT, the Law National Aptitude Test, and other UK test classes in school - SAT, Scholastic Aptitude Test, and ACT, American College Test, (if they continue) preparation classes - TOEFL, Test of English as a Foreign Language, and IELTS, International English Language Testing System, preparation and testing opportunities - Interview practice for university entrance

-Application Workshops and Support

-- UCAS the UK's university application platform for all UK universities - Common App the application platform used by over 1000 US universities - Francophone university applications - Support around all university applications worldwide
+Research Activities Support with personal research and reflection Unifrog training and support On campus University Fairs Opportunities to meet current university students, including Beau Soleil alumni Guest speakers and interviews with industry leaders Visits to universities Preparation for Assessments UCAT, University Clinical Aptitude Test, BMAT, the Bio-Medical Admissions Test, LNAT, the Law National Aptitude Test, and other UK test classes in school SAT, Scholastic Aptitude Test, and ACT, American College Test preparation classes IELTS, International English Language Testing System, preparation and testing opportunities Interview practice for university entrance Application Workshops and Support UCAS - the UK's university application platform for all UK universities Common App - the application platform used by over 1000 US universities Francophone university applications Support for all university applications worldwide Ongoing Support Reference letters and certificates Recommendation letters References Advice and support

-Ongoing Support

-- Reference letters and certificates

-- Recommendation letters

-- References

-- Advice and support

-We also provide;
+We also provide:

-- The opportunity to drop in or make an appointment to see a College Counsellor between 07.30 and 22.00 from Monday to Thursday and 10.00 to 18.00 most weekends - Access to a plethora of online and printed materials to help decision making - Fruit, drinks and chocolates, as well as a weekly puzzle university choices and how you can ensure your application shines.
+- The opportunity to drop in or make an appointment to see a College Counsellor between 07.30 and 22.00 from Monday to Thursday and 10.00 to 18.00 most weekends - Access to a plethora of online and printed materials to help decision making - Fruit, drinks and chocolates, as well as a weekly puzzle shines.
+All sessions are at 17:00 in 3.107.
+Please check with the leader of your ECA that it is OK to attend a session before attending.